bkalenderoglu/RadialTrigger/README.md

 # RadialTrigger
-Dot product exercise for detecting if object is inside/outside of radial area without using colliders.
+Vector exercise for detecting if object is inside/outside of radial area without using colliders.